zkutasi/homelab/automation/ansible/README.md

 # Ansible

-[Ansible](https://docs.ansible.com/) is a vast automation framework written in Python, that is able to provision nearly anything after it has an OS and SSH access and python on the repote hosts.
+[Ansible](https://docs.ansible.com/) is a vast automation framework written in Python, that is able to provision nearly anything after it has an OS and SSH access and python on the remote hosts.
 It can install software, configure them, and even deploy dockerized containers and so much more.

 ## The setup